LibrariesHacked/schema-librarydata/docs/loans.md

 #### Each loan

 To make the data more detailed, and to provide greater insight, each individual loan could be reported.
+This could allow for details such as popular titles and genres in different areas.

 ---